alex-harvey-z3q/puppet-firewall_multi/README.md

 * `destination`: the destination IP address or network or an array of destinations.
 Use of this parameter causes a firewall resource to be spawned for each address in the array of destinations, and a string like 'to *y.y.y.y/y*' to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
 If not specified, a default of undef is used and the resultant firewall resource provider will not be passed a destination.

 * `proto`: the protocol or an array of protocols.
-Use of this parameter causes a firewall resource to be spawned for each protocol in the array of protocols, and a string like 'protocol *xyz*' to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
+Use of this parameter causes a firewall resource to be spawned for each protocol in the array of protocols, and a string like 'protocol *aa*' to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
 If not specified, a default of undef is used and the resultant firewall resource provider will not be passed a protocol.

 * `icmp`: the ICMP type or an array of ICMP types specified as an array of integers or strings.
 Use of this parameter causes a firewall resource to be spawned for each type in the array of ICMP types, and a string like 'icmp type *nn*' to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
 If not specified, a default of undef is used and the resultant firewall resource provider will not be passed an ICMP type.

 * Any other parameter accepted by firewall is also accepted and set for each firewall resource created without error-checking.

 ##Examples

+### Array of sources

 ```puppet
 firewall_multi { '100 allow http and https access':